dnozza/dnozza.github.io/content/home/twitter.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Recent Twitter activity" subtitle = ""
+title = "Recent BlueSky activity" subtitle = ""

 [design]